Please read the dispute rules below, and then use the Complaint Form if you feel that you have a valid issue and you wish to file a complaint.

 The board or board committee shall have complete authority to decide whether counsel may attend the hearing, but both complainant and defendant shall be treated uniformly in that regard.
 If the defendant fails to attend the hearing at the appointed time as directed, the hearing shall proceed without him.
 However, if the complainant, unless excused by the Board, fails to attend at the appointed time as directed, the charges against the defendant will be dropped and the complainant will forfeit his deposit.
 After hearing all the evidence and testimony presented by complainant and defendant, the board or board committee may, by a majority vote of those present, reprimand or suspend the defendant from all privileges of the club for a specified period.
 And, if it deems that punishment insufficient, it may also recommend to the membership that the penalty be expulsion.
 Immediately after the board or board committee has reached a decision, its findings shall be put in written form and filed with the Secretary.
 The Secretary, in turn, shall notify each of the parties of the decision and penalty, if any.

-Dispute Rules approved by the MASCUSA Board of Directors 4/28/14.
+Approved by the MASCUSA Board of Directors April 28, 2014.